Taylor Swift Demands an End to the Music World's ''Toxic Male Privilege'' in Provocative Speech

 Her remarks on Braun ended with, "The fact is that private equity enabled this man to think, according to his own social media post, that he could 'buy me.'
 I'm obviously not going willingly.
 Yet the most amazing thing was to discover that it would be the women in our industry who would have my back and show me the most vocal support at one of the most difficult times and I will never, ever forget it.
 Like ever."

-Despite the professional strife she's endured, Swift said she remains hopeful for the future of music and plead for audience members to "stand as an example for someone else in the next generation that loves the same thing that we love"
+Despite the professional strife she's endured, Swift said she remains hopeful for the future of music and pled for audience members to "stand as an example for someone else in the next generation that loves the same thing that we love"

 And in true T. Swift style, she concluded with, "No matter what else enters the conversation we will always bring it back to music.
 As for me, lately I've been focusing less on what they say I can't do and more on doing whatever the hell I want."